 1. Always Cleanse Your Skin First

-Acne-prone skin needs to be kept clean and free from excess oil where possible.
+Acne-prone skin needs to be kept clean and free from excess oil and bacteria where possible.
 However, washing your face more than twice a day can strip it of the oils it needs, so it’s important to strike the right balance.
-You don’t want to be leaving your pores open to attract too much oil and bacteria, as this could lead to more spots.